-Currently based in Aberdeen, I enjoy pushing my ceramic forms as far as I can - always asking ‘what if?'
-I create my own palette of glaze recipes, fascinated by the way different ingredients react in the heat of the kiln.
-I love experimentation and the discovery of unexpected results.
+Amy enjoys pushing her ceramic forms, always asking ‘what if?’
+Amy creates her own palette of glaze recipes, fascinated by the way different ingredients react in the heat of the kiln.
+She loves the experimentation and the discovery of unexpected results.

-My work explores the relationship between Art and Science, in particular, each discipline’s exchange with nature.
-The collections encourage us to take a detailed vision of the things we rarely pay attention to, eradicate or destroy.
+Amy’s work explores the relationship between Art and Science, in particular, each discipline’s exchange with nature.
+Her collections encourage us to take a detailed vision of the things we rarely pay attention to, eradicate or destroy.